PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 *Example*

-<div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">To align governance interests, between the two organizations, the creation of a co-liquidity pool is proposed with the following details; 25,000 $DAO2 tokens would be transferred to DAO1 at the end of this date or deliverable  to bootstrap a DAO1 / DAO2 pool with 50/50 weights and 2,5% trading fees.</div>
+<div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">To align governance interests between the two organizations, the creation of a co-liquidity pool is proposed with the following details; 25,000 $DAO2 tokens would be transferred to DAO1 at the end of this date or deliverable  to bootstrap a DAO1 / DAO2 pool with 50/50 weights and 2,5% trading fees.</div>

 <div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">Right after the conclusion of the DAO1 LBP, DAO1 will seed a pool with the 25,000 $DAO2 tokens and match it with the same $ value in $DAO1 tokens.
 Once the pool is initiated, DAO1 will transfer 50% of the Liquidity Pool Tokens to DAO2 to complete the transaction.</div>